 Referrals & Admissions

-The school, which is co-educational, provides places for up to 48 children and young people aged 5 to 19.
-The proportion of females to males is high, currently about 60:40.
+The school, which is co-educational, provides places for up to 72 children and young people aged 5 to 19.
+The proportion of females to males is low, currently about 30:70 ratio.
 The school is non denominational and has a secular ethos but respects the cultural needs and religious beliefs of all.
-We are able to oﬀer places to children and young people who meet the criteria set out below.
+We are able to offer places to children and young people who meet the criteria set out below.
 We currently receive referrals from Local Authorities (education/social care), health authorities (PCT/CAMHS), parents/carers and other independent professionals/bodies.

 - Children and young people will be aged between 5 and 19 years.

-- All children and young people will have a statement of special educational needs or are under assessment (education, care or health)
+- All children and young people will have an education, health and care plan or are under assessment (education, care or health)

 - Children and young people whose needs stem from complex learning diﬃculties and disabilities, including autistic spectrum conditions, moderate to severe learning diﬃculties, associated medical and health issues, including attachment and mental health disorders.

-- We only admit children and young people whose places are funded by a UK authority.
+- We only admit children and young people whose places are funded by a UK Local Authority.

 We welcome initial telephone or email enquiries.
 In order to begin the referral process, we require a written request with accompanying paper advice.
 Once a referral has been received the following actions will occur: